doocs/leetcode/solution/0600-0699/0618.Students Report By Geography/README_EN.md

 </pre>

 <p>&nbsp;</p>
-<p><strong>Follow up:</strong> If it is unknown which continent has the most students, could you write a query to generate the student report?</p>
+<p><strong>Follow up:</strong> If it is unknown which continent has the most students, could you write a solution to generate the student report?</p>

 ## Solutions